Poetry/Rare Books Collection at the

 C&R is a literary press based in Chattanooga, TN.
 They are committed to "publishing books from new and emerging poets whose work might otherwise be ignored by commercial publishers."
 C&R sponsors the De Novo poetry award, which is given to an American poet who has not previously published a full-length collection of poetry.

-Nerve Cowboy (Official Facebook Page)
+Nerve Cowboy (Facebook Page)

 Nerve Cowboy is a biannual journal of poems and short fiction sensitive enough to make the hardest hard-ass cry, funny enough to make the most hopeless brooder laugh, and disturbing enough to make us all glad we're not the author of the piece.